 - C1.4.5 The Conservation/Wetlands designation on the Future Land Use Map shall serve as a conceptual indicator of conservation and wetland areas.
 The precise delineation of these areas shall be determined through site specific studies and field determinations that assess the extent of wetland vegetation, consistent with Conservation Policy C1.4.1.
-If an area designated as Conservation/Wetlands on the Future Land Use Map is determined to be a developable area, the Future Land Use Map designation shall be as shown.
+If an area designated as Conservation/Wetlands on the Future Land Use Map is determined to be a developable area, the underlying Future Land Use Map designation shall control.
 (Added 12/00, Ord.
 00-25) - C1.4.6 All attempts should be made to mitigate wetland or surface water impacts within the County.
-Off-site mitigation or out of County mitigation for all Classes of wetlands (i.e. I, II, and III) will be considered only when, 1) the mitigation site deemed as appropriate (i.e. functional equal or like for like) mitigation to offset any direct or secondary impacts and, 2) is located within the same hydrologic basin as the impact or 3) the applicant can demonstrate that mitigation area will have spillover benefits to the basin where the impact is to occur.
+Off-site mitigation or out of County mitigation for all wetlands or surface waters will be considered only when, 1) the mitigation site is deemed as appropriate (i.e. functional equal or like for like) mitigation to offset any direct or secondary impacts and, 2) is located within the same hydrologic basin as the impact or 3) the applicant can demonstrate that mitigation area will have spillover benefits to the basin where the impact is to occur.
 This includes Orange County Capital Improvement Projects.
-Orange County may approve out-of-County mitigation areas on a case-by-case basis; this includes mitigation banks, which benefit the County's wetland resources.
+Orange County may approve out-of-County mitigation areas under limited circumstances; this includes mitigation banks, which benefit the County's wetland resources.
 (Added 6/95, Ord.
 95-13; Amended 12/00, Ord.
 00-25; Amended 10/10, Ord.
-2010-13) - C1.4.7 Orange County shall protect identified wetland areas and existing wildlife (flora or fauna) habitat through the control and maintenance of invasive non-native (exotic) plants and animal species on County owned environmentally sensitive lands.
+2010-13) - Orange County shall protect identified wetland and surface water areas and existing wildlife (flora or fauna) habitat through the control and maintenance of invasive non-native (exotic) plants and animal species on County owned Environmentally Sensitive Lands.
 The Orange County Environmental Protection Division has adopted an internal Standard Operational Procedure for the identification and tracking of invasive/exotic Plant Species that is applicable for all Green PLACE properties.
 Maintenance and control of invasive/exotic plant and animal species is conducted by contractual and in-house resources.
 Orange County shall continue to identify funding sources and grants to assist in the maintenance and control activities.
 (Added 12/00, Ord.
 00-25; Amended 6/10, Ord.
 10-07) - C1.4.8 Orange County shall continue to seek out innovative partnerships and opportunities to preserve and conserve its natural resources in a balanced approach that ensures multiple and compatible uses of those lands while providing just compensation to the landowner.
 (Added 12/00, Ord.
-00-25) - C1.4.9 An upland buffer of a minimum of 25 feet is recommended for all Class I, II, and III wetland systems unless scientific data dictate a larger or smaller buffer based on wetland function or local conditions.
-This shall be incorporated into Chapter 15 of the Orange County code by July 2011.
+00-25) - C1.4.9 An upland buffer of a minimum of 25 feet is recommended, unless otherwise stated elsewhere in Orange County Code or in the Orange County Comprehensive Plan for all wetland systems unless scientific data dictate a larger or smaller buffer based on wetland function or local conditions.
+This shall be incorporated into Chapter 15 of the Orange County Code.
 (Amended 6/10, Ord.
 10-07, Amended 10/10, Ord.
-2010-13) - OBJ C1.5 Orange County shall require proper soil management practices to avoid erosion as outlined in the County's National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer (MS4) permit.
-This objective shall be made measurable by implementing the following policies.
+2010-13)